icerpc/icerpc-docs/pages/slice/language-guide/operation.md

 ```

 This exception specification allows the operation to return an exception when the implementation of the operation
 fails.
-When the operation succeeds, it returns the return parameters and this exception specification is not used.
+When the operation succeeds, it returns the return parameters and the exception specification is not used.

 The operation can return any of the Slice exceptions after the `throws` or any Slice exception derived from these
 exceptions.